 - Recognize and call out when it is going well.
 "I noticed you were curious about why our neighbors wear those hats.
-You were really respectful when you asked them." - Notice when your child/teen tries something new or talks to you about questions they have about differences among people.
-These conversations might start happening naturally during mealtime or when snuggling up to read together. - Build celebrations into your routine.
+You were really respectful when you asked them." - Notice when your teen tries something new or talks to you about questions they have about differences among people.
+These conversations might start happening naturally during mealtime or when driving together. - Build celebrations into your routine.
 Celebrate one another as well as the wonderful diversity that you are realizing in your world.

 Tip Be specific.
 "Good job" seems not to carry much meaning.
-However, a specific compliment about a pointed behavior -- "You included a new friend at the park today -- love seeing that!" -- can promote more of the same.
+However, a specific compliment about a pointed behavior -- "You included a new friend in your friend group hangout today -- love seeing that!" -- can promote more of the same.